zaufi/kate-cpp-helper-plugin/README.md

 * <del>Add autocompleter for `#include` files</del> [done]
 * <del>Handle multiple matches</del> [done]
 * <del>Passive popups if nothing found</del> [done]
-* Handle #include files w/ relative path
+* Handle #include files w/ relative path (investigate the "problem")
 * Use `Shift+F10` to go back in stack (?)
 * <del>Form an `#include` directive w/ filename currently active in a clipboard</del> [done]
 * <del>List of currently `#included` files in a dialog and/or menu</del> [done]